 3. Prioritise risks

-Once the risk level and exposure of each risk have been identified, it makes it easier for the team to then prioritise the right risks.
-In this case, the most severe is most likely to place the highest on the risk priority register.
-With the help of project management software, risk levels and exposure can be calculated in real-time to help inform your risk prioritisation needs.
+Once the risk level and exposure of each risk have been identified, the team can prioritise the right risks.
+In this case, the most severe is most likely to be placed the highest on the risk priority register.
+With the help of project management software, risk levels, and exposure can be calculated in real-time to help inform your risk prioritisation needs.
+You can use a risk breakdown structure to help with this step.

 4. Assign risks